 Street skating usually calls for a more standard "popsicle" shaped skateboard with a rounded nose and tail.
 The round shape helps the board flip more naturally in the air during technical flip tricks.
 Take a look at our massive skateboard selection and find a deck that suits your style.

 Most people will fall into this category.
 You’re an all-around skater if you enjoy the adrenaline rush of throwing a huge trick off a buddy’s backyard ramp, but just can’t sleep until you’ve nailed that half-cab kickflip you’ve been wrestling with all week.
 Essentially, you skate vert and street – whatever you can find.
 All-around riders enjoy the feel and challenge of living life on a skateboard and any terrain is fair game.

 Longboarding is very different from the skating styles listed above.
 The design of these boards allows for a more fluid ride, with skaters making wide turns that resemble the movement of surfing or freeride snowboarding.
-Longboards are great for use as transportation or to simply cruise around, but they are not made to perform the tricks typical of the vert or street skating scenes.
+Longboards are great for use as transportation, bombing down hills or to simply cruise around town, but they're not designed to perform the tricks typical of the vert or street skating scenes.

 Your size is going to be part of all skating purchase decisions.
 Regardless of the type of board – long or short – there are certain features that are tuned to address the weight you’ll be putting on it.
 The width, length and shape of every board is designed to meet the needs of a certain category of rider, body size included, so be aware of the manufacturer’s intentions when purchasing a new skateboard and get the one that suits you the best.